 M.S.
 2 full semesters (min.
-12 hours/semester) Course level 400 or higher Ph.D.
+12 hours/semester)

+Ph.D.
 4 full semesters (min.
+12 hours/semester)

-12 hours/semester) Course level 500 or higher in Advanced Standing
+Course level 400 or higher Course level 500 or higher

 NHS Student Milestones

 Master of Science (M.S.)
 Equivalency Exam

 The Master Equivalency Exam is administered at the end of the first year in the NHS Program (during the summer following the Spring semester).
 The exam is designed to assess the candidate's knowledge of the areas of nutrition and health sciences laid out in general textbooks and covered in introductory level graduate courses.
 The exam is prepared from questions solicited from the NHS Program faculty and is administered by the DGS.
 The test consists of three parts: